-Please consult the documents below issued by INRS to prevent and combat harassment and sexual violence and published by the Quebec government on rights, dignity and respect for people in study environments and the workplace.
+Please consult the INRS documents for preventing and combating harassment and sexual violence as well as those adopted by the Quebec government on the rights, integrity, and respect of people in educational and work environments.

 About the INRS Harassment, Discrimination, and Incivility Policy

-The INRS Harassment, Discrimination, and Incivility Policy was adopted on April 19, 2016, and amended on April 18, 2018, because it covered sexual harassment (link), which now falls under the INRS Sexual Violence Policy.
+The INRS Harassment, Discrimination, and Incivility Policy was adopted on April 19, 2016, and amended on April 18, 2018, because it covered aspects of sexual harassment, which now falls under the INRS Sexual Violence Policy.
 The objectives of the Harassment, Discrimination, and Incivility Policy are to:

 - Promote and maintain a safe work and study environment based on mutual respect and free of any form of harassment, discrimination or incivility;

-- Raise awareness about the INRS community’s responsibility to respect individual dignity in their behaviour, attitudes and speech;
+- Raise awareness among the members of the INRS community about their responsibility to respect individual dignity in their behaviour, attitudes and speech;

 - Inform the INRS community of the mechanisms available for reporting and, if necessary, stopping all forms of harassment, discrimination and incivility.